![]() |

 "As systems become ever more complex, we are increasingly getting calls from customers whose actuators have been incorrectly installed or operated.
 If you buy a ‘top of the range’ car you would expect to have it serviced at a franchised dealer where the technicians have been trained on your particular model: it should be the same for actuators,” said Paul Hopkins, AUMA UK’s managing director.

-- Torque range extended
+- Actuator range enhanced

 - Variable-speed multi-turn actuators